 As home buyers increasingly opt for the big city life, in places such as New York, Chicago, and Philadelphia, they seek to live in communities equipped with all the modern amenities available.
 So, when they look for a home in the Main Line or in Wayne, PA, they require a gym close by, a business center, a spa, and maybe even a full time concierge.

 In a recent survey by the National Association of Homebuilders, energy efficiency was top of the list for things considered highly important in new home construction by modern home buyers.
 The younger generation is increasingly aware of the planet’s dilemma, and living green is in vogue today.
 So, they look for energy efficient appliances in homes in addition to homes constructed in an environmentally friendly way.

 Sprawl continues to be an issue and so does the traffic on the roads, making it difficult and tiresome to commute over long distances.
 Increasing gas prices is also a constant concern.
 Modern home buyers therefore look for, and highly appreciate, a home that makes it convenient for them to travel to and from work on a daily basis and provides them with a better work-life balance.

 10. The Technology Tantrum

 People who seek to buy homes today are used to a life with gadgets, smart phones, and technology.
 They have always had access to it and they seek it everywhere, even when they look for a home to buy.
 So, if all the lights and appliances in the home can be switched on and off at the click of a cell phone button, the internet is fast, fast, fast, and there is room for a large monitor, they are probably already sold on the house.

-For more information about buying homes in the Philadelphia area and its suburbs call Sage Realty, LLC at 610-687-4000 or visit their website at https://www.findahomeinpa.com/.
+For more information about buying homes in the Philadelphia area and its suburbs call Sage Realty LLC at 610-687-4000 or visit its website at https://www.findahomeinpa.com/.